 When OneAccord Capital acquired Graphic Label, Inc., it was drawn to the business’ solid core.
 GLi had a consistent history of earnings and a highly diversified customer base.
 OAC could also see the growth path clearly—everything GLi was doing within Washington could be expanded to other states.
 No company is perfect, but a stable business with good people and a strong foundation is a good investment.
 Focus on these in your own business and you’ll be in a much better position for whatever may come.

 Avoiding the Worst

-Without proper planning, it is still possible to avoid a shutdown when the time comes to sell.
-We discussed what a shutdown involves as well as the as is sale in this post.
-It is possible to sell your customers to your competitor, auction off your equipment and bring in as much as you can to put toward payables, bank notes and the rent you’ll continue paying until your lease is up.
+Without proper planning, it is still possible to avoid a shutdown when the time comes to sell, it's just more complicated and stressful.
+You have fewer options, but you might be able to sell your customers to your competitor, auction off your equipment and bring in as much as you can to put toward payables, bank notes and the rent you’ll continue paying until your lease is up.
 Even with a very small business you’re still looking at $100,000 to shut down in an orderly fashion that will keep you out of court.

 This is better than shutting down, but it’s still a grim picture in light of the fact that, with planning, you can grow, strengthen and sell your business for a profit that will set you up well for retirement.